ordina-jworks/ordina-jworks.github.io/_posts/2017-10-11-Stairway-To-Health.md

 So technically this translates to build an application that:
  - has an endpoint to receive logs from the MyThings Application,
  - stores the data to it's own database,
- - show the data in charts that have multiple layers to see more/less details
+ - show the data in charts that have multiple layers to see more/less details,
- - shows the ratio of the results per tower
+ - shows the ratio of the results per tower,
- - the frontend dashboard data has to reload automatically (since it is shown on some big screens @ Proximus)
+ - the frontend dashboard data has to reload automatically (since it is shown on some big screens @ Proximus),
- - add multi-language (automatically switch languages when viewing on tower's large screens)
+ - add multi-language (automatically switch languages when viewing on tower's large screens),
- - is performant (able to handle many logs coming in and calculate the data to be displayed in the graphs)
+ - is performant (able to handle many logs coming in and calculate the data to be displayed in the graphs),
- - CRUD's for managing timespans and locations.
+ - CRUD's for managing timespans and locations,
- - use the timespans / locations when displaying data
+ - use the timespans / locations when displaying data.

-Oh, and did I mention we were given 4 weeks to complete this mission...
+Oh, and did we mention we were only given 4 weeks to complete this mission...

 ## The Ingredients
 So given all the requirements listed above and the fact we didn't have a lot of time to waste,